 Getting Started With Mindfulness

 When you are just starting, mindfulness with meditation it can be uncomfortable.
-The reason for the uncomfortable feeling is that you are retraining your brain.
 The first few days of starting for myself were the hardest.
 However, it comes more naturally after some time.

 You don’t need any special tools or place to practice mindfulness.

 - Take a seat.
 You can either sit in a chair or on the floor.
 Whichever is most comfortable for you.

 - Pay attention to your legs.
 They are either straight in front of you, crossed under you or casually resting from your seated position.

 - You want to straighten out your upper body.
 Don’t stiffen your back so that you feel uncomfortable.
 Straighten your upper body into a good posture that feels natural.

 - You want your upper arms to be parallel to your upper body.

 - Next, drop your chin a little bit.
 You want your gaze to fall gently down without feeling forced.